-Please note that the District 12 Board of Education has adopted a policy regarding teen dating violence.
+The District 12 Board of Education has adopted a policy regarding teen dating violence that includes responding and reporting incidents of teen dating violence (Policy 7:185)

 Telephone Access

 Students who feel they need to use a phone during the day may come to the office and request permission to use the phone.
 Students should not expect to use the phone for items such as forgotten homework.